-This course focuses on strategies to meet the special needs of young adolescent and young adult students.
+4 hrs.
+(2, 10) This course focuses on strategies to meet the special needs of young adolescent and young adult students.
 Physical, emotional, social, and intellectual issues are a foundation for developmentally appropriate instruction.
 Designed as a sequel to the middle school course, this course emphasizes classroom management, lesson design, and classroom culture.
 A practicum experience is embedded and merged with the coursework to focus on managing the learning environment in order to enhance student success.
 Work in the university classroom and in a secondary school placement (practicum) is expected.
-This course applies to the liberal arts speaking and writing intensive requirements.
+This course applies to the liberal arts speaking and writing-intensive requirements.
 Required of all senior high/middle school education majors.
 A grade of C or better is required.
-PREREQUISITE: 3.0 GPA in major/2.75 GPA overall OFFERED: Sem.
+EXPECTATION: Admission to the teacher education program required.
+OFFERED: Sem.
 I, II.